 NAATI Certification

-NAATI-certified Khmer translators and interpreters are available in Australia, concentrated in areas with significant Cambodian communities.
-Medical and community interpreting specialisations are accessible in Sydney and Melbourne.
+NAATI-certified Khmer translators are available in Australia, particularly in Melbourne and Sydney where the community is concentrated.
+Medical and community translation specialisations are accessible.